-In addition to the Main Club , there are three branches, one in each of the eastern, northern and southern suburbs.
-Also, there are three special interest groups namely bushwalking, fungi and nature photography.
-Some activites are held for those under the age of eighteen.
+In addition to the Main Club, there are three branches, one in each of the eastern, northern and southern suburbs.
+Also, there are two special interest groups namely Bushwalking and Fungi Study, with a third Retired and Leisured group.
+Some activities are held for those under the age of eighteen.
 See the Youngnats page for details.
 Members are entitled to participate in any or all branches or groups.

 The Club’s Conservation Committee responds to issues and makes submissions on development proposals.
 Club members are invited to raise issues of concern.
 Volunteers are needed to contribute to the committee on a regular or case by case basis.

 Co-Patrons of the Club are Barbara York Main OAM, UWA Adjunct Professor, School of Animal Biology and Professor Lyn Beazley AO, Honorary Institute of Advanced Studies Distinguished Fellow (UWA).